Information About Multiple Sclerosis

 What is multiple sclerosis?

 Multiple sclerosis (MS) is thought to be an autoimmune disease.
-It occurs when the body’s own defense system attacks myelin protecting the nerve fibers of the central nervous system.
+An MS diagnosis is a lifelong condition that occurs when the body’s own defense system attacks myelin protecting the nerve fibers of the central nervous system.

 What are the symptoms of multiple sclerosis?

 Multiple sclerosis symptoms are unpredictable, can change or fluctuate over time and may vary from patient to patient.
-Some symptoms include fatigue, numbness and pain.
+Some symptoms of MS include fatigue, numbness and pain.

 What are the types of multiple sclerosis?

-MS types are named according to the way the disease acts on the body over time.
+The type of MS are named according to the way the disease acts on the body over time.
 The four multiple sclerosis types include RRMS, PPMS, SPMS and PRMS.

 How is MS diagnosed?